Continuing Professional Development in Law (CPD)

 For all modules, students are encouraged to work independently to seek out legal materials for themselves, to read and analyse these materials critically and to present structured and reasoned argument under the guidance of their tutors and supervisors.
 Although there are some lectures in several of the modules, teaching is mainly carried out through seminars.
 Students will be set, and are required to read, materials relevant to each module in advance of the teaching sessions.
 These form the basis of lectures, seminars, and workshops.

-Upon its completion each module is assessed by means of an essay.
+Upon its completion each module is assessed by means of an essay (minimum 5,000 words).
 The seminars and workshops that comprise the arrangements for teaching and learning in each module give all students the opportunity to develop their understanding of its subject matter.
 In addition, students will be given opportunities to complete formative (non-assessed) work on which they will be given written feedback.

 UK Honours Degree at second class honours or above, or a qualification recognised by the University at equivalent.
 Applicants may qualify for admission if they possess a non-graduate qualification deemed by Cardiff University to be of a satisfactory standard for the purpose of admission to postgraduate study, or if their lack of formal qualifications is compensated for by relevant work experience.
 In determining whether any candidate shall be admitted to the course, individual applicants’ work experience will be considered in addition to formal qualifications.